davechurilla/Team-One-exercise/README.md

 #### The Result

 The files in this repository comprise the completed UI Code Exercise web appication, created by adhereing to the provided requirements outlined above.
 Please download/clone and install the application using the following instructions in the next section.
-Once downlaoded and installed, please consider the running application for evaluation of the completed photo gallery exercise.
-The source code created during development and the final compiled, optimized, published build have been provided.
+Once downloaded and installed, please run the application for evaluation as the completed photo gallery exercise.
+The source code created during development (in the `app` directory) and the final compiled, optimized, published build (int he `dist` directory) have been provided.

-The final directory structure of the published application is illustrated here in the following screen shot:
+The final directory structure of the published application in the `dist` directory is illustrated here in the following screen shot:

 ![](proj_dir.png)